 The Global Congress on Intellectual Property and the Public Interest

 The Second Global Congress on Intellectual Property and the Public Interest, held between December 15th-18th, 2012, brought 250 researchers and activists from 40 countries to Rio de Janeiro in December, 2012, to promote the development of a "positive agenda" for public-interest intellectual property policy.

 The Third Global Congress was held in Cape Town, South Africa, December 9-13, 2013.
 Over 250 researchers, practitioners, and policymakers discussed new work and policy developments around users' rights and development-centered IP policy.
 The event was held jointly with the capstone conference for the OpenAIR project, which brings together researcher on innovation policy in Africa.

-Between July and September, 2013, The Assembly surveyed members of the Global Congress community to learn more about current projects and priorities in global research and advocacy on intellectual property and access to knowledge.
+The American Assembly surveyed members of the Global Congress community to learn more about current projects and priorities in global research and advocacy on intellectual property and access to knowledge.

 The Global Congress on Intellectual Property and the Public Interest convened over 180 experts from 32 countries and 6 continents to help re-articulate the public interest dimension in intellectual property law and policy.
 The Washington Declaration is the result of that large-scale conversation.